 Prior to working at Anthony Nolan Caitlin held senior strategy and policy positions in the social housing sector.
 She is a trustee at Health Improvement Project Zanzibar.

-Professor Steven GE Marsh (BSc, PhD, ARCS), Director of Bioinformatics, Deputy Director of Research & Co-Director of Histocompatibility Laboratories, Anthony Nolan and Professor of Immunogenetics, UCL Cancer Institute
+Professor Steven GE Marsh (BSc, PhD, ARCS), Chief Bioinformatics and Immunogenetics Officer at Anthony Nolan and Professor of Immunogenetics, UCL Cancer Institute

-Prof Marsh is Director of Bioinformatics and Deputy Director of Research at the Anthony Nolan Research Institute where he heads the HLA Informatics Group and leads the Bioinformatics and Immunogenetics research.
+Prof Marsh is Chief Bioinformatics and Immunogenetics.
+At the Anthony Nolan Research Institute he heads the HLA Informatics Group and leads the Bioinformatics and Immunogenetics research.
 He is also Professor of Immunogenetics at University College London and Chairman of the World Health Organization (WHO) Nomenclature Committee for Factors of the HLA System, and the WHO/IUIS Nomenclature Committee for Killer-cell Immunoglobulin-like Receptors (KIR).
 He is a Past-President of the International HLA and Immunogenetics Workshop, Honorary President of the British Society for Histocompatibility and Immunogenetics (BSHI) and formerly President of the European Federation for Immunogenetics (EFI).
 In 2016 he became Editor-in-Chief of the journal HLA (formerly Tissue Antigens).

 The aim of his research group is to improve the outcome of haematopoietic stem cell transplantation by understanding genetic differences, particularly the matching of HLA and KIR genes, between patients and donors.
 This work is undertaken by both bioinformatics and laboratory-based projects.
 He initiated the IPD-IMGT/HLA and IPD-KIR Databases, which are the worldwide resource for HLA and KIR sequences.